-In the New Technology Industry Diversity and Inclusion Report 2017, we found a single metric that was consistently and universally tied to a person’s workplace commitment, motivation, pride and recommendation — a sense of belonging.
+In our research on diversity and inclusion, we found a single metric that was consistently and universally tied to a person’s workplace commitment, motivation, pride and recommendation — a sense of belonging.
 Regardless of a person’s gender, ethnicity, age group or sexual orientation, the research suggests that a focus on belonging is the most helpful way to build inclusion in the workplace.

 At Culture Amp, belonging is about creating a place where people feel they are respected, connected, and included.
 We want to create a diverse organization that brings the power of inclusion to the fore.
 This is particularly challenging when people are located all around the world, but we’re committed to overcoming this.